In This Article

 Lymph Cleanse is best taken for 2-3 months (any time of year) to thoroughly detox the lymphatic system.

 It combines five powerful time-tested, lymph-cleansing herbs: red root, ocotillo bark, ginger root, stillingia, and astragalus.
-Below, I describe the reasons I chose these specific herbs.
+Below, I describe the reasons I chose these herbs.

 If you’d like to go even deeper into holistic lymph cleansing, check out my 6-Step Lymph Cleanse Kit.